Is Janagana Registration Really Necessary? What Happens If You Skip It?

 2. PMAY Housing Benefits May Be Missed

 The Pradhan Mantri Awas Yojana (PMAY) allocates pucca homes to families without adequate housing.
 Beneficiary lists are directly linked to census data.
-If your household is not counted, the government may have no record of your housing need — and you could miss out on this flagship housing scheme entirely.
+If your household is not counted, the government may have no record of your housing need.

 🎓